 Renewable Heat Incentive

-This is a separate government incentive available for heat generating renewable technologies, such as solar thermal panels and biomass boilers.
+This is a government incentive available for heat generating renewable technologies, such as solar thermal panels and biomass boilers.
 There are domestic and non-domestic options within the Renewable Heat Incentive.

 More information about the Feed-in Tariff and Renewable Heat Incentive is available from OFGEM.